Cop safety cited in no-knock warrant ahead of Locke's death

 Associated Press

-MINNEAPOLIS (AP) — Authorities searching the Minneapolis apartment where Amir Locke was killed by a SWAT team member said they believed a no-knock search warrant was necessary to protect the public and officers investigating a violent homicide, according to documents made public Thursday.
+MINNEAPOLIS (AP) — Authorities searching the Minneapolis apartment where Amir Locke was killed by a SWAT team member said a no-knock search warrant was necessary to protect the public and officers as they looked for guns, drugs and clothing worn by people suspected in a violent murder, according to documents made public Thursday.

 The applications for the search warrants executed at the apartment complex on Feb.
-2 were released in redacted form after numerous requests.
+2 were released the same day that Locke’s family renewed a call for a ban on no-knock warrants.

+Although some names are redacted, Minneapolis police have said the 22-year-old Locke, who was Black, was not named in the warrants.
+Locke’s 17-year-old cousin, Mekhi Camden Speed, was named and was arrested this week and charged with two counts of second-degree murder.

-In them, St. Paul police Officer Daniel Zebro asked that officers be allowed to conduct the search without knocking, and outside the hours of 7 a.m. and 8 p.m., because the suspects being sought in the Jan.
+In the search warrant applications, St. Paul police Officer Daniel Zebro asked that officers be allowed to conduct the search without knocking, and outside the hours of 7 a.m. and 8 p.m., because the suspects being sought in the Jan.
 10 murder of Otis Elder had a history of violence.
 Zebro also noted that Elder was killed with a .223 caliber firearm, which he said could pierce body armor.

 “.223 Caliber rifle rounds can penetrate police body armor,” Zebro wrote.
 “A no-knock warrant enables officers to execute the warrant more safely by allowing officers to make entry into the apartment without alerting the suspects inside.
 This will not only increase officer safety, but it will also decrease the risk for injuries to the suspects and other residents nearby.”